YouTube SEO: How to Optimize Your Channel for Visibility

 What's the SEO goal for your YouTube channel?
 Knowing this will help you determine how to proceed when you start creating playlists, descriptions, and more.

-The two broad categories here are:
+The two broad goal categories are:

-In defining your YouTube channel's goal, make sure it’s specific, measurable, achievable, relevant, and time-bound (SMART).
+When defining your YouTube channel's goal, make sure it’s specific, measurable, achievable, relevant, and time-bound (SMART).

 Instead of simply aiming to "grow subscribers," your goal could be to "increase subscriber count by 20% within six months."

-2. Conduct Keyword Research
+2. Conduct YouTube Keyword Research

-Start by clicking “Go to app.”
+Open the tool and click “Go to app.”
 (You’ll want to start a free trial if you don’t yet have access to the tool.)

 On the next screen, click “Get started” under “Keywords Research.”